- Welcome to AskTheRav!

 How do I ask a question?

-It is recommended to first search your question using the search bar, or to search by tags.
+It is recommended to first search your question using the search bar, or to search by categories.

-We will do our best to answer you within 24 hours after you send your question.
+We will do our best to respond within 36 hours after you send your question.
 If you send your question on Friday in New York, it might only be answered by Sunday.
-If your question is an urgent one, please specify that in the subject of the submission form and we will try to accommodate.
+If your question is an urgent one, please specify “Urgent” in the subject of the submission form and we will try to accommodate.

 The answer to your question will be displayed in the “My Questions” page.
 You will also receive an email with the answer.

-You can also view all your previous questions and answers in the “My Questions” page.
+You can also view all of your previous questions and answers in the “My Questions” page.

 If necessary, you can ask your question anonymously by sending an email with your question to Anonymous@asktherav.com.
 We request that all questions regarding the laws of Taharas Hamishpacha be submitted through that email only.